GirmadaShaw/CosmoCloud/README.md

 # **CosmoCloud**

-This is a part of some project developed by Paramveer Singh
+This is a part of Hiring Task.
+Developed and Deployed by Paramveer Singh

 ## Local Installation

-# INSTALLATION
+It is recommended to create a virtual environment.
 You can run this application in 3 simple steps:

 1. Clone the Repository